weitong8591/vop/README.md

 ```
 # Evaluation

-Step 1. dump the iamge pairs, save the GT information (e.g., R, K), pretrained Dino V2 [CLS] tokens and patch embeddings (e.g., large in 1024 dim).
+Step 1. dump the image pairs, save the GT information (e.g., R, K), pretrained Dino V2 [CLS] tokens and patch embeddings (e.g., large in 1024 dim).

-Step 2. load the trained encoders to build our own embeddings, eg, in 256-dim, run the retrieval process (CLS tokens for prefiltering, and VOP for reranking.) and save the retreived image pair list.
+Step 2. load the trained encoders to build our own embeddings, eg, in 256-dim, run the retrieval process (CLS tokens for prefiltering, and VOP for reranking.) and save the retrieved image pair list.

-Step 3. verify the retreived image pairs by sending them for [relative pose estimation](relative_pose.py) or [hloc](https://github.com/cvg/Hierarchical-Localization.git) for [localization](inloc_localization.py).
+Step 3. verify the retrieved image pairs by sending them for [relative pose estimation](relative_pose.py) or [hloc](https://github.com/cvg/Hierarchical-Localization.git) for [localization](inloc_localization.py).

 Here are the instructions for testing each data used in our paper and how to test your own data.
 Note that before data dumping, create an original dirs for the specific dataset in [dump_datasets/data_dirs.yaml](dump_datasets/data_dirs.yaml).

 ```